AndreaMas/ict-master-thesis/README.md

 This repo holds a PDF of my master's thesis.

-For my thesis, I used View-Synthesis SoA techniques (Neural Radiance Fields and Plenoxels) to attempt turning character turnarounds into 3D models!
+I used View-Synthesis SoA techniques (Neural Radiance Fields and Plenoxels) to attempt turning character turnarounds into 3D models!

 Video Presentation: https://youtu.be/vW27SPMV6tA